Spend any time on social media and you’ll know exactly who the influencers are.

 — And, of course, a loyal following that’s willing to buy your knowledge and spread the word about your course to others.

-The influencer world in 2020 may seem like it’s reserved for swimsuit models and Kardashians, but if you start digging into the process, you’ll discover it’s an industry like any other.
+The influencer world of old may seem like it’s reserved for swimsuit models and Kardashians, but if you start digging into the process, you’ll discover it’s an industry like any other.

 And once you’ve become an influencer, you’ll be able to reap the benefits involved, like monetizing your content and using your platform for whatever subject or movement is important to you.

 So what are you waiting for?
 You’ve got this!